 In the broadest sense, checkpoint restart allows an operating system or application that crashes or fails for any reason to continue from the “checkpoint” — or the last point successfully backed up — without data loss when it is restarted.
 Checkpoint/restart continuously saves the state of a running application, applying markers at various intervals from which the application can later resume its work if interrupted.

-Checkpoint restart is a very simple yet important aspect of any fault tolerant system, and all of the Signiant products such as Manager+Agents, Media Shuttle and Flight, include it.
-CPR happens automatically if the Media Shuttle client, Flight client or Agent are running, and can be reinitiated manually if the Media Shuttle client or the Flight client themselves are shutdown mid transfer.
+Checkpoint restart is a very simple yet important aspect of any fault tolerant system, and all of the Signiant products such as Media Shuttle, Jet, and Flight Deck include it.
+CPR happens automatically if the Signiant clients are running and can be reinitiated manually if they are shutdown mid transfer.